 "Some other aspects of that report were very curious.
 It gave the name of the street where Chris and Ceri live, it gave the name of the hospital where they both work, it stated that their home was for sale, and it even quoted the asking price.
 Why?

 "The article was ostensibly about Ceri's having gone to London to help the police, who were trying to determine where Gareth was and what he was doing in the final days of his life.
 There didn't seem to be any reason for all the personal details, especially the price of their home, unless --"

 "You might be onto something, my friend," he replied.

 "These details may or may not be crucial to the case," he continued, "But they are fascinating nonetheless.
 The question of whether or not it was Ceri who phoned the police hardly seems to bear on the matter of who killed Gareth.
-But the other question, whether or not he was alive on the Wednesday before his body was discovered, may be very important.
+But it may be very important.

 "How long does it take for a body to reach 'an advanced state of decomposition?'
 How long was Gareth missing from work?
 Why weren't the police called sooner?
 And, perhaps most telling: Why were the police called at all?
 Wouldn't MI6 normally look into any instance of one of their own who was missing from work?
 And wouldn't they do that immediately?"

 "If Ceri has information that would contradict the official story," I said, "and if the contradictions would be so uncomfortable that the police find it necessary to intimidate her, that may tell us something in itself."